 The book series forms part of a wider set of ALLEA activities directed towards these objectives and will help send the message that the European Academies are prepared and willing to join the debate on the future of Europe.
 Another major component of this set of activities is the All European Academies Madame de Staël Prize for Cultural Values, which, in a similar spirit to the book series, honours excellent European scholars whose work represents a significant contribution to the cultural and intellectual values of Europe and to the idea of European integration.

 In Discourses on Intellectual Europe, major topics of pan-European interest and importance are addressed by eminent fellows of European academies and outstanding scholars of various European countries in order to gather views from different national and cultural perspectives.
 This concept as well as publishing each article in both the original language and English translation reflects the diversity of languages and cultures in Europe and represents a differentiating characteristic for the series.

 The first volume of Discourses on Intellectual Europe is titled “The Boundaries of Europe”.
 The contributions span a range of topics including the Mediterranean as a frontier, the confrontation between Christianity and Islam in a European context, the Scandinavian conquests, and European expansion and dynamics towards both the east and west.
 The volume aims to outline, in the perspective of a global history, the transformation of Europe’s boundaries from the fall of the ancient world to the age of decolonisation, i.e. to the end of the endeavour to “Europeanise” the earth.

-All of the volumes of Discourses on Intellectual Europe are compiled and edited by eminent European scholars from ALLEA member academies, with the ALLEA President acting as the series editor.
-The second volume of the book series is in preparation and anticipated to be published in 2017.
+All of the volumes of Discourses on Intellectual Europe are compiled and edited by eminent European scholars from ALLEA Member Academies, with the ALLEA President acting as the series editor.